dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 > Just read [this account](github.com/dcunited001/bb8) of what I went
 > through when I was set up: two days before Christmas.
 No one in my
 > family would talk about it at all to me, giving me absolutely ZERO
-> support.
+> SUPPORT.
 That's all you need to know: they would've been happier *AT
 > CHRISTMAS* lording it over me, if I had ended up in jail.
 I am still
 > incredibly furious that no one in my family has asked me anything
 > about what happened to me or offered me support in any way, in the
 > two months since I was TRAUMATIZED AGAIN by someone who stabbed me
-> in the back with potentially severe legal consequences.
-My
+> in the back with potentially severe legal consequences and nothing
+> but *CONSTANT BLAME-SHIFTING FROM EVERYONE AROUND ME*.
+My experience
-> experience in life is so profoundly, horribly different from that of
+> in life is so profoundly, horribly different from that of every
-> every other person I know.
-I don't actually believe they want this;
+> other person I know.
+I don't actually believe they want this; I
-> I believe that someone is compelling them to do it.
+> believe that someone is compelling them to do it.
 I can't cut
 > through all the duplicitious bullshit, disruption and social
 > isolation to prove it. **I've had to invent my own branch of
 > philsophy based on extrapolations from social physics to prove what
 > is happening to me, which is what these lilliputians don't
-> understand: you can't know what I know and you can't even know that
+> understand: you can't know what I know; you can't conceive of how
-> everything you do to control me from here on out is to your own
+> you are predictable; you can't even know that everything you do to
+> control me from here on out is to your own detriment.** I've
+> actually been pretty nice about this and I want to minimize the
+> consequences to people: even my enemies and those people around me
+> who should act like family.
+Instead my family has been broken to
-> detriment.** No one is honest to me; everyone around me who's
+> pieces by this shit, whatever it is.
+No one is honest to me;
-> struggling to deceptively compete with my version of reality to
+> everyone around me who's struggling to deceptively compete with my
-> cover their own asses; It's infuriating and I do not deserve it.
+> version of reality to cover their own asses; It's infuriating and I
+> do not deserve it.
+And if you try to blame it on me, just look at my
+> social and financial resources: I HAVE NONE, THEREFORE I HAVE NO
+> POWER.

 I am unable to leave my abusive circumstances at home and completely devoid of coping mechanisms when I leave, all while people are pushed